jastakhova/seagrass/README.md

 ## TODO

+ * patternScreen: + modDelay (0-15)
+ * add field throttle to sensor, a default value of 100 and a range of 0 - 1000
+ * add field heartbeatAge to the member table (the number of seconds since we heard from that tower)
  * Map for geolocations of members (d3), GPS for showing current location (http://docs.phonegap.com/en/2.0.0/cordova_geolocation_geolocation.md.html), extra circle for selected, each point will have id + color
- * Use pattern names from GET /pattern/names when it's ready, sort patterns in alphabetical order
- * set image for the app
+ * structure the project
- * add field heartbeatAge to the member table (the number of seconds since we heard from that tower)
- * add field throttle to sensor, a default value of 100 and a range of 0 - 1000
  * Change ranges: speed, intensity 0-255, default 128, cpu/memory 0-100, battery 10-15, filterLength/threshold 1-255.
 Show the exact number to the right
+ * Use pattern names from GET /pattern/names when it's ready, sort patterns in alphabetical order
  * Make data tables nicer (like in twitter bootstrap).
 3 first letters in pattern name
- * patternScreen: + modDelay (0-15)
  * Center range inputs in pattern page
  * Configurable ordering in data tables (!)
- * configurable backend urls (10.0.1.53:8080, 192.168.1.101:8080 (def), localhost:8080, heroku)
  * set parameters for current pattern (GET /pattern/current)
- * Colored battery levels using gradient
  * History graphs can be smaller at startup
+ * set image for the app
+ * history should not be refreshed on backend url change but marked as needed to be refreshed

  ## Problems